r-spatialecology/belg/README.md

 <!-- badges: end -->

-Boltzmann entropy (also called configurational entropy) has been recently adopted to analyze entropy of landscape gradients (Gao et al.
-(2017, 2018, 2019)).
-The goal of **belg** is to provide an efficient C++ implementation of this method in R. It also extend the original idea by allowing calculations on data with missing values.
+Boltzmann entropy (also called configurational entropy) has been recently adopted to analyze entropy of landscape gradients (Gao et al. (2017, 2018, 2019)).
+The goal of **belg** is to provide an efficient C++ implementation of this method in R. It also extend the original idea by allowing calculations on data with missing values (Nowosad and Gao (2020)).

 ## Installation